 Portrait courtesy of the Ames Public Library webpage.

-Lifelong Iowa resident Chaucer Gory Lee was for many years an active participant in the public affairs of Story County, being a leading citizen in the city of Ames (located in the aforementioned county.)
-For several years he would serve Ames as its city attorney and in 1907 entered upon duties as District Court Judge for Iowa's 11th district.
+Lifelong Iowa resident Chaucer Gory Lee was for many years an active participant in the public affairs of Story County, being a leading citizen in the city of Ames.
+For several years Lee would serve Ames as its city attorney and in 1907 entered upon duties as District Court Judge for Iowa's 11th district.
 Lee would attain his highest degree of political prominence in 1914 when he was a candidate in the Republican primary for Governor of Iowa.

-Soon after his admittance Lee entered the Ames, Iowa based law office of Daniel McCarthy.
-In 1897 Lee married to Daniel's daughter Emma, to whom he was wed for fifty-two years.
-It is unknown at this time if the couple had any children born to them.
-A year prior to his marriage Lee made his first steps into Ames political life when he won election as city attorney, being the occupant of that office for six years.
-Five years after the conclusion of his term as city attorney Lee was elected as District Court Judge for Iowa's 11th district and served on the bench until his resignation in 1914, being succeeded by John M. Kamrar.
+Soon after his admittance Lee entered the law office of Daniel McCarthy.
+In 1897 Lee married to Daniel's daughter Emma, to who he was wed for fifty-two years.
+The couple are believed to have been childless.
+A year prior to his marriage Lee made his first move into Ames political life when he won election as city attorney, holding that office for six years.
+Five years after the conclusion of his term as city attorney Lee was elected as District Court Judge for Iowa's 11th district and served on the bench until his resignation in 1914, and was succeeded by John M. Kamrar.

 An election notice for Judge Lee, from the Iowa State Bystander, May 29, 1914.